maestre3d/alexandria/docs/Event_guidelines.md

 If a transaction fails, you _should_ replace the event body with a generic response like this:
   - Code: HTTP status-like code.
   - Message: Event's extra information about transaction (useful for logging).

+### Best Practices
+- If you need to verify external entities from your service using events, you **must** send an string array/slice with all the IDs (reference/foreign keys) you want to verify as event's JSON body/content.
+- If your service verifies unique identifiers, you **must** add a Verify() function inside you SAGA interactor and your SAGA event bus **must** have a Verified() and Failed() functions.
+- The SAGA event bus **must** receive the correct event context to respond successfully.
+- Verified() and Failed() event functions **must** use the event's entity "service" field to attach the name to the domain's event name (e.g. Service Name = SERVICEFOO, Domain's Event Name = AUTHOR_VERIFIED, Result = SERVICEFOO_AUTHOR_VERIFIED), this is done to avoid event overlapping with other services.

 ## Producer
 This represents the publisher of a topic.